Upper Sioux Agency State Park is permanently closed

 The Recreation Compass is a great tool to find other outdoor recreation locations in the area.
 There are two state parks within a 45-mile radius of Upper Sioux Agency State Park (Lac Qui Parle and Camden) and three additional state parks within a 65-mile radius of Upper Sioux Agency State Park (Monson Lake, Sibley and Fort Ridgely).
 In addition to DNR-managed lands such as state parks and wildlife management areas, there are local and regional parks in the area, such as:

-What outdoor recreation opportunities will be added in the Upper Minnesota River Valley to replace those lost by the closure of Upper Sioux Agency State Park?
+What outdoor recreation opportunities are being added in the Upper Minnesota River Valley to replace those lost by the closure of Upper Sioux Agency State Park?

 Back to top